 Ron seemed affronted by the statement as his ears became red with rage.
 "What's that supposed to mean?" he shouted, hurt lacing the anger.
-"Did you wish me dead, Malfoy?"
+"Did you wish they hadn't found me?"

 "No," Draco hollered, throwing the glass, that he'd just picked up, against the wall.
-"I would never wish you dead, but for the longest time you were.
-You were gone, Weasley, and just when I was finally able to accept it, you came prancing back.
+"I would never wish that, but for the longest time you were dead.
+You were gone, Weasley, and just when I was starting to accept it, you came prancing back.
 You can't possibly assume that I'll just pretend the last eight months didn't happen."
 He stopped a moment to catch his breath.
 "Have you any idea what losing you did to me?
 It completely shattered me, Weasley.
 It took a lot of time for me to pick up the pieces and move on.
 I was trying to forget you."
 He stared at the redhead, who was now standing several feet from him, head bowed and shoulders heaving.
 "I can't let you back in, Weasley.
 I couldn't handle it if I ever lost you again."
-Ron remained still, attempting to calm his breath before he spoke.
+Ron remained still, attempting to calm himself before he spoke.

 "What do you think it was like for me?" he began softly.
 "I spent every day in that cell thinking it was my last.
 Every sound I heard was like a death sentence.
 I lived in constant fear, but do you know what helped me hold on?"
 Draco shook his head, refusing to look the redhead in the eyes.
-"Your idiotic arse."
+"You, Malfoy.
+My friends, my family, and you."
 He stepped forward and ran his hands up both arms.
 "When I was finally rescued, I was so sure you'd come find me.
-Do you have any idea how much it hurt knowing that you didn't want to see me?"
+It hurt, knowing that you didn't want to see me."

 "You were dead," he continued, his voice rising with every word.
 "I-I couldn't handle it, so I blocked out the pain.
 I let you go."
 He was shouting now, stoking his anger and ignoring his returning heartache.
 "I can't feel like that again, Weasley, I can't."

-"Malfoy," Ron scoffed, becoming increasingly annoyed.
+"Malfoy," Ron scoffed with disdain.
 "You're honestly going to let me leave?"

 "It'd be for the best," Draco said resolutely.

 "Have you gone completely off your rocker?" the redhead asked, the frownlines prominent on his face.
-"You're acting like a bloke who's had one too many bludgers to the head."
+"Those bludgers to your head when you used to play Quidditch must have done permanent damage."